A potent heat dome is building over the US, sending temperatures into the triple digits

 By Tyler Ory, CNN

-(CNN) — The hottest temperatures of the year so far will soon reach the eastern half of the United States as a brutal heat dome build over the weekend.
-Dangerous, record-breaking heat will impact millions next week.
+(CNN) — The hottest temperatures of the year so far will soon reach the eastern half of the United States as a brutal heat dome continues to build.

-Tens of millions of people from the Midwest to the East Coast will face a level 4-of-4 extreme heat risk Sunday through at least Thursday, according to the National Weather Service.
-Such long-lasting heat is rare, will likely offer little to no overnight relief and will affect anyone without effective cooling and/or adequate hydration,” the agency warns.
+Tens of millions of people from the Midwest to the East Coast will face a level 4 of 4 extreme heat risk through at least Thursday, according to the National Weather Service.
+This level of heat “with little to no overnight relief affects anyone without effective cooling and/or adequate hydration,” the agency warned.

-High temperatures across the Plains, Midwest, Mid-Atlantic and Northeast are expected to hit at least 15 degrees above normal next week and will mark the hottest temperatures of the year to date, rising well into the 90s.
-With humidity, it could feel as hot as 110 degrees — especially in the Mid-Atlantic.
+High temperatures across the Plains, Midwest, mid-Atlantic and Northeast are expected to hit at least 15 degrees above normal and will mark the hottest temperatures of the year to date, rising well into the 90s.
+With humidity, it could feel as hot as 110 degrees – especially in the mid-Atlantic.

 Over 250 daily temperature records could be broken on Monday and Tuesday, including both record highs and record warm lows – many at sites with data going back to the early 1900s.